 These guidelines are issued by the Ministry of Education and Sports (MoES) to Local Governments (LGs) and schools to provide information about sector conditional grants, guide the preparation of local government budget estimates for the education sector, as well as the implementation of activities in the education sector.
 The guidelines apply to the full LG budget, and not just to spending from transfers provided by the central government.
-They guide budgeting and budget implementation in Higher Local Governments (districts and municipalities) as well as education facilities (business, technical and vocational education and training (BTVET) institutes).
-A separate document of planning, budgeting and implementation guidelines specifically designed for use by schools has been issued.
+They guide budgeting and budget implementation in Higher Local Governments (districts and municipalities) as well as education facilities (schools and business, technical and vocational education and training (BTVET) institutes).

+A separate document of guidelines specifically applies to primary and secondary schools.

 The guidelines are structured into three parts.
 Part 1 provides general information about the sector and conditional grants for education services, including: (i) national policies for the sector, (ii) the role and mandate of local governments in the sector, (iii) an overview of central government grants to local governments, (iv) allocation formulae for each grant.
 Part 2 outlines detailed sector budget requirements and implementation guidelines for wage, non-wage recurrent and development expenditures by LGs.

 Part 3 outlines the process for raising and addressing grievances.
-Annexes provide supplementary details, including the formats for applying for claims, school budgets, output codes and the templates/formats, which should be used by LGs and schools during implementation.
+Subannexes provide supplementary details, including the formats for applying for claims, school budgets, output codes and the templates/formats, which should be used by LGs and schools during implementation.